Oriented Matroids and Combinatorial Neural Codes: Categories of codes, matroids, and rings

 and the morphism is defined by trunks $\tk_\scC(135)$ and $\tk_\scC(245)$.
 See \cref{fig:non-strong} for realizations of these codes.
 By construction, $f$ is a morphism of neural codes.
 Both codes are hyperplane codes, thus they arise from oriented matroids $\cM_2$ and $\cM_1$.
 However, the map $f$ does not arise from any strong map.
-To see this, notice that the proof of \cref{P:strongmaptomorphism} actually proves that the preimage of a simple trunk is a simple trunk.
+To see this, notice that the proof of \cref{P:strongmaptomorphism} actually proves that the preimage of a simple trunk is a simple trunk for any morphism arising from a strong map.
 However, by construction, $f\inv(\tk_\scD(1')) =\tk_\scC(135)$, which is not a simple trunk.

 This proves that the functor is not full. \end{proof}